 However, when it comes to freshness and quality, your safest bet is to purchase from a local roaster who procures green coffee beans and roasts them themselves.
 Once roasted, coffee quickly begins to lose its flavor-a lot is lost within weeks of roasting the whole bean coffee (if stored well).
 This timeframe drops to days if the coffee is ground.

 Most of the coffees on the grocery store shelves spend several days going through the supply and distribution chain, leaving you with relatively tasteless coffee.
 No matter how “high quality” or “premium” the retail-store package claims that its coffee is, it will pale compared to the mid-range coffee, which has been freshly roasted.

 Volcanica mexican coffee

-- Organically grown and Medium Roasted allowing the true flavor characteristic to come through for a remarkable taste.
+- Medium Roasted allowing the true flavor characteristic to come through for a remarkable taste.

 This Mexican coffee from the Chiapas region.
 We like how it brings hazelnut nuttiness to an already complex blend of roasted beans and unusual flavors.

 I wouldn’t say this is the best Mexican coffee, but definitely worth a try.
 While I was in Mexico City, you would notice Starbucks in every neighborhood, but also, Cafe Punta del Cielo.
 While Starbucks serves coffee the Starbucks way, Cafe Punta del Cielo provides every alternative methods.
 From Siphon, pourover, espresso, French Press, so it’s a good place to enjoy your coffee, if you do visit Mexico.

 I picked one of these up during my stay and just puncturing the whole and experiencing the sound and the noise of oxygen infusing with the coffee beans, from its vacuumed packed can, was definitely an experience worth remembering.